Digital marketing: Search engine marketing (SEM)

 SEM, also known as PPC advertising, involves the purchase of ad space in prominent, visible positions atop search results pages and websites.
 Search ads have been shown to have a positive impact on brand recognition, awareness and conversions.

 33% of searchers who click on paid ads do so because they directly respond to their particular search query.

 Social media marketing

-Social media marketing has the characteristics of being in the marketing state and interacting with consumers all the time, emphasizing content and interaction skills.
-The marketing process needs to be monitored, analyzed, summarized and managed in real-time, and the marketing target needs to be adjusted according to the real-time feedback from the market and consumers.
+Social media marketing is characterized by its constant engagement with consumers, emphasizing content creation and interaction skills.
+It involves real-time monitoring, analysis, summarization, and management of the marketing process, performed via platforms like Hootsuite or Sprout Social, which support these activities and allow adjustments to marketing strategies based on real-time feedback from the market and consumers.
 70% of marketers list increasing brand awareness as their number one goal for marketing on social media platforms.
-Facebook, Instagram, Twitter, and YouTube are listed as the top platforms currently used by social media marketing teams.
 As of 2021, LinkedIn has been added as one of the most-used social media platforms by business leaders for its professional networking capabilities.